top of page

 盲頭烏蠅

 盲 Blind; 頭 Head; 烏蠅 Fly (insect) = A blind fly.
 Flies are pest.
 Blind flies are worse as they cannot see where they are going.
-This phrase is a pejorative, referring to a person that is barging about.
+This phrase is often used as a derogatory term to describe someone who is careless or reckless in their actions, similar to a fly that cannot see where it is going.

 =